sarvamitra/Bangalore_home_prices/README.md

 python3 /home/ubuntu/BangloreHomePrices/client/server.py
 ```
 Running last command above will prompt that server is running on port 5000.

-8. Now just load your cloud url in browser (for me it was http://ec2-3-21-28-32.us-east-2.compute.amazonaws.com/) and this will be fully functional website running in production cloud environment
+8. Now just load your cloud url in browser (for me it was http://ec2-3-21-28-32.us-east-2.compute.amazonaws.com/) website will open
+but PLEASE NOTE it will not work unless I run this app's server in virtual OS Ubuntu.